Blue Heelers: United Kingdom

 In the United Kingdom, Blue Heelers was broadcast on most of the regional franchises of the ITV Network.
 At least ten out of the fourteen regional companies that formed ITV aired the first few years of the series and most initially broadcast it in the original hour-long format during the afternoon (with necessary edits to suit the time slot, usually regarding profanity).
 Some ITV regions edited each episode into two half-hour editions, and stripped these episodes across two or three days.
 This half-hour format of broadcasting Australian series was well established by ITV with A Country Practice.
 Very early hour-long episodes of Blue Heelers also ran unedited later in the evening, around midnight, on both Central and UTV.

 Carlton Television and Westcountry Television were the first to broadcast Blue Heelers, and they began with three half-hour weekly episodes, Monday to Wednesday, 14:20-14:50, starting from 3 January 1995.
 Later in the year, they then switched to airing hour-long episodes, 14:20-15:20, on Mondays.
 Central Television were next to start in February 1995 with a late night 23.40-00:35 slot on Tuesdays, before following Carlton with the half-hour 14.20-14:50 slot on Mondays and Tuesdays from March.
 Central also reverted to hour long episodes in 1996, usually on Monday and Friday, 14:20-15:15, but went back down to one hourly episode per week in 1997, on Mondays, 13:50-14:45, as the gap with Australian broadcasts narrowed.
-By 2000, half-hour editions were being aired again, 13:30-14:00, but now on Tuesday and Wednesday, where it remained until 2002.
-Central were one of the most consistent ITV regions to broadcast Blue Heelers, completing series 6 by early 2002.
-When the three Carlton-owned ITV regions (Carlton, Westcountry and Central) started a uniform programme schedule during 2002, Blue Heelers continued to air as two half-hour episodes, and the final batch of episodes shown in these regions were from Season 7, finishing the season on Wednesday, 20 November 2002 (Australian air date: 22 November 2000).
+By 2000, half-hour editions were being aired again, 13:30-14:00, but now on Tuesday and Wednesday.
+Central were one of the most consistent ITV regions to broadcast Blue Heelers, completing series 6 by summer 2001.
+The final batch of episodes shown in these regions were from Season 7.
+Westcountry and Central started to screened this series as hour long episodes each Friday 14:10-15:10 during the summer 2002, before reverting back to the half hour format during the autumn.
+Carlton kept the half-hour episodes screening the series in half-hour in the autumn, and finishing the season 7 on Wednesday, 20 November 2002 (Australian air date: 22 November 2000).